 Kile's frequently performed music is praised by audiences and critics for its emotional power, direct appeal, and strong voice.
 He is Curator of the Fleisher Collection of Orchestral Music in the Free Library of Philadelphia, co-host of Discoveries from the Fleisher Collection, and host of the contemporary American music show Now is the Time on WRTI 90.1 FM in Philadelphia.

-The Crossing, conducted by Donald Nally, is committed to working with creative teams to make and record new, substantial works for choir that explore and expand ways of writing, singing, and listening to choral music.
-Many of its nearly 100 commissioned premieres address social, environmental, and political issues.
+The Crossing is a GRAMMY-winning professional chamber choir conducted by Donald Nally and dedicated to new music.
+It is committed to working with creative teams to make and record new, substantial works for choir that explore and expand ways of writing for choir, singing in choir, and listening to music for choir.
+Many of its nearly 140 commissioned premieres address social, environmental, and political issues.

-Donald Nally conducts The Crossing, the internationally acclaimed, GRAMMY Award-winning professional choir that commissions, premieres, and records only new music.
-He holds the John W. Beattie Chair of Music at Northwestern University where he is director of choral organizations.
-Donald has served as chorus master at the Lyric Opera of Chicago, Welsh National Opera, Opera Philadelphia, and for many seasons at the Spoleto Festival in Italy.
-He has commissioned over 120 works and, with The Crossing, has produced 20 recordings, winning two GRAMMY Awards.
+Donald Nally conducts The Crossing, the internationally acclaimed, GRAMMY-award-winning professional choir that commissions, premieres, and records only new music.
+He holds the John W. Beattie Chair of Music at Northwestern University where he is professor and director of choral organizations.
+Nally has served as chorus master at the Lyric Opera of Chicago, Welsh National Opera, Opera Philadelphia, and for many seasons at the Spoleto Festival in Italy.
+Nally has commissioned over 160 works.